99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Security: API_KEY, AWS_IAM, OPENID_CONNECT, AWS_COGNITO_POOLS, Https with CF in front.

 AWS Amplify:
+AWS Amplify is a fully managed service that allows developers to build and deploy web applications and static websites.
+With Amplify, developers can easily connect their repositories, such as AWS CodeCommit, Bitbucket, and GitHub, to automatically build and deploy changes to the website based on code merge-
-EB for mobile and web apps.
+Like EB for mobile and web apps.
 Gives us Data Storage, auth, ml, frontend libraries. gives you Authentication out of the box with Cognito. gives you Data Store out of the box with AppSync and DynamoDB